Florida Senate

 The Florida Senate is the upper house of the Florida Legislature, the state legislature of the U.S. state of Florida, the Florida House of Representatives being the lower house.
 Article III, Section 1 of the Constitution of Florida, adopted in 1968, defines the role of the Legislature and how it is to be constituted.
 The Senate is composed of 40 members, each elected from a single-member district with a population of approximately 540,000 residents.
-Legislative districts are drawn on the basis of population figures, provided by the federal decennial census.
-Senators' terms begin immediately upon their election.
 The Senate Chamber is located in the State Capitol building.

-Following the November 2022 elections, Republicans hold a supermajority in the chamber with 28 seats; Democrats are in the minority with 12 seats.
+The Republicans hold a supermajority in the chamber with 26 seats; Democrats are in the minority with 10 seats.
+One seat is held by an independent, and three seats are vacant.

-Titles

-Members of the Senate are referred to as Senators.
-Because this shadows the terminology used to describe members of the U.S. Senate, constituents and the news media, using The Associated Press Stylebook, often refer to them as State Senators to avoid confusion with their federal counterparts.

 Terms

-Article III, of the Florida Constitution, defines the terms for State Legislators.
-The Constitution requires State Senators from odd-numbered districts to be elected in the years that end in numbers of which are multiples of four.
-Senators from even-numbered districts are required to be elected in even-numbered years the numbers of which are not multiples of four.
+Article III of the Florida Constitution defines the terms for state legislators.
+The Constitution requires state senators from odd-numbered districts to be elected in the years that end in numbers that are multiples of four.
+Senators from even-numbered districts must be elected in even-numbered years, the numbers of which are not multiples of four.

-To reflect the results of the U.S. Census and the redrawing of district boundaries, all seats are up for election in redistricting years, with some terms truncated as a result.
-Thus, senators in odd-numbered districts were elected to two-year terms in 2022 (following the 2020 Census), and senators in odd-numbered districts will be elected to two-year terms in 2032 (following the 2030 Census).
+To reflect the results of the U.S. census and the redrawing of district boundaries, all seats are up for election in redistricting years, with some terms truncated as a result.
+Thus, senators in odd-numbered districts were elected to two-year terms in 2022 (following the 2020 census), and senators in even-numbered districts will be elected to two-year terms in 2032 (following the 2030 census).

-Legislators take office immediately upon election.

 Term limits

-In a referendum on November 3, 1992, 77% of Florida voters backed Amendment 9, the Florida Term Limits Amendment, which amended the Florida State Constitution, to enact eight-year term limits on federal and state officials.
-Under the Amendment, former members could be elected again after a two-year break.
-In 1995, the U.S. Supreme Court ruled in U.S. Term Limits, Inc. v.
-Thornton that states could not enact congressional term limits, but ruled that the state-level term limits could remain.
+Candidates for re-election to the Florida Senate cannot appear on the ballot after serving for eight consecutive years.
+This was established by Amendment No. 9 (1992) affecting Article 6, Section 4 of the state Constitution.